bdlukaa/fluent_ui/README.md

 You can use an `InfoLabel` to tell the user the purpose of something.

-Here's an example of how to add an info header to a combobox:
+Here's an example of how to add an info header to a combo box:

 ```dart
 InfoLabel(